VoxelForge/VoxelForge/README.md

 [![Github Traffic](https://github.com/Minetest-VoxelCraft/VoxelCraft/graphs/commit-activity)

 An unofficial Minecraft-like game for Minetest.
-Fork of MineClone 2 with focus on stability, multiplayer performance and features.
-For information about migrating from MineClone 2 to Mineclonia, see [MIGRATING.md](../../../src/branch/main/MIGRATING.md).
+Fork of MineClonia that focuses on being more minecraft like, while hopefully simplifying the coding process see.
+To migrate from Mineclone2 or Mineclonia see: note.
+Needs updating [MIGRATING.md](../../../src/branch/main/MIGRATING.md).

-Version: 0.101.0
+Version: 0.1.0 - Beta

-### Differences from Mineclonia
+### Differences from Mineclonia (All Coming soon, but not yet)
+* Uses JSON file format for many node registries.
+* Increases cloud height.
+* More copper blocks.
+* better ancient city.
+* better woodland mansion.

 ### Differences from MineClone 2
-* Overworld depth increased from 64 to 128 nodes
+* Overworld depth increased from 64 to 128 nodes.
-* Improved nether portals
+* Improved nether portals.
-* Improved leaf decay
+* Improved leaf decay.
-* Improved villages
+* Improved villages.
-* Wandering traders and trader llamas
+* Wandering traders and trader llamas.
-* Suspicious nodes, pottery shreds and decorated pots
+* Suspicious nodes, pottery shreds and decorated pots.
-* Conduits
+* Conduits.
-* Deep dark biome and ancient hermitage (structure corresponding to ancient city)
+* Deep dark biome and ancient hermitage (structure corresponding to ancient city).
-* Functional loom to apply banner patterns
+* Functional loom to apply banner patterns.
-* Lush caves biome
+* Lush caves biome.
-* Cherry grove biome
+* Cherry grove biome.
-* No in-game music, twice as small compared to MineClone 2
+* No in-game music, twice as small compared to MineClone 2.
-* No hamburgers
+* No hamburgers.
-* More features but almost 10k lines of code less
+* More features but almost 10k lines of code less.

 ### Gameplay
 You start in a randomly-generated world made entirely of cubes.
 You can explore